Aerial view of the Duwamish Shoreline Plant 2 cleanup

 What is the LDW?

-The Lower Duwamish Waterway represents the last five miles of the Duwamish River before it splits to flow around Harbor Island and out to Puget Sound.
-In the early 1900s, Seattle’s economy grew and its landscapes changed.
+The Lower Duwamish Waterway (LDW) represents the last five miles of the Duwamish River before it splits into the East and West waterways to flow around Harbor Island and out to Puget Sound.
+In the early 1900s, as Seattle’s economy grew, the city changed its landscape.
 Dredging, filling, river diversion and rechanneling supported local industries and altered the natural flow of the Duwamish to form the Lower Duwamish Waterway that we know today.
-In 2001, the Environmental Protection Agency (EPA) listed the Lower Duwamish Waterway as a Superfund site under federal law.
-LDWG is committed to advancing the EPA-led cleanup of the waterway.

 What does EAA stand for?

 Before a final cleanup can begin, EPA and Ecology need to minimize the potential for upland sources of contamination to re-contaminate the areas that are cleaned up.
-While LDWG is working on the sediment cleanup design, EPA and Ecology are continuing to work on identifying and controlling potential upland contamination sources.
-Each of the LDWG parties also has an active role in the source control efforts.
-Once the design is complete and upland sources of contamination are sufficiently controlled, the parties responsible for the pollution, including LDWG, will work together to solicit bids from experienced construction contractors who will begin cleanup of the LDW.
+EPA and Ecology are continuing to work on identifying and controlling potential upland contamination sources.
+Each of the LDWG members has an active role in the source control efforts.

 How long will the cleanup take?